 National Active Lives Survey

-From the Office for Health Improvement & Disparities’ Fingertips, in 2021/22, 59% of adults aged 19+ years were physically active fulfilling the national physical activity guidelines, and 31% were inactive undertaking fewer than 30 minutes of physical activity per week.
-More people in England (67%) were active and fewer people were inactive (22%), so physical activity levels were lower in Hull.
+From the Office for Health Improvement & Disparities’ Fingertips, in 2022/23, 59% of adults aged 19+ years were physically active fulfilling the national physical activity guidelines, and 30% were inactive undertaking fewer than 30 minutes of physical activity per week.
+More people in England (67%) were active and fewer people were inactive (23%), so physical activity levels were lower in Hull.

 There is a large difference in these estimates compared to the local adult Health and Wellbeing Survey.
 The national data comes from the Active Lives Survey conducted by Sport England, and there are fewer than 500 people in Hull who participate in the survey.
 The local adult Health and Wellbeing Survey conducted in 2019 involved over 4,000 survey responders and from the way the survey was conducted there was good representation of survey responders across both genders, all age groups and across Hull’s wards.
 Therefore, it is much more likely that the measures of physical activity undertaken in the local survey are more representative of the actual levels undertaken across all of Hull’s adult population.
 Nevertheless, it is likely that these will represent the ‘official’ figures for physical activity in Hull, and for completeness the data from the Active Lives Survey is presented here.

-The percentage of adults who are physical active in Hull is statistically significantly lower than England, and is the lowest across the Yorkshire and Humber region.
-Furthermore, the percentage of adults who are physical inactive is also statistically significantly higher than England, and the percentage is also the lowest across the region.
+The percentage of adults who are physical active in Hull is statistically significantly lower than England, and is among the lowest across the Yorkshire and Humber region.
+Furthermore, the percentage of adults who are physical inactive is also statistically significantly higher than England, and the percentage is also among the lowest across the region.

 Whilst it is felt that the results from the Active Lives Survey does not reflect physical activity levels in Hull, it is more likely that any comparison with other geographical places is more robust (although given Hull’s high deprivation levels and the influence of deprivation on survey response rate does mean that there is also some degree of uncertainty in relation to comparisons too).
 Furthermore, it is likely that the trends over time will be more similar to the actual trend.
 From the local survey data, it is just anticipated that the actual percentages differ.